LunaTuberosum/FFXIVstatblock-builder/README.md

 * Able to save Stat Sheets
 * Able to export Stat Sheets as PNGs
 * Can make abilities INVK abilites
+* Types and names on abilites no longer overlap if one is two long
 ```